- Oops!Something went wrong.Please try again later.

 The Bank of New York Mellon Corporation in Focus

-Based in New York, The Bank of New York Mellon Corporation (BK) is in the Finance sector, and so far this year, shares have seen a price change of 32.92%.
-The company is currently shelling out a dividend of $0.34 per share, with a dividend yield of 2.41%.
-This compares to the Banks - Major Regional industry's yield of 2.69% and the S&P 500's yield of 1.35%.
+Headquartered in New York, The Bank of New York Mellon Corporation (BK) is a Finance stock that has seen a price change of 22.15% so far this year.
+The company is currently shelling out a dividend of $0.34 per share, with a dividend yield of 2.62%.
+This compares to the Banks - Major Regional industry's yield of 2.6% and the S&P 500's yield of 1.45%.

-In terms of dividend growth, the company's current annualized dividend of $1.36 is up 9.7% from last year.
-In the past five-year period, The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis for an average annual increase of 12.62%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.36 is up 9.7% from last year.
+The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 12.62%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 The Bank of New York Mellon Corporation's current payout ratio is 31%.
 This means it paid out 31% of its trailing 12-month EPS as dividend.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, BK is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report